mehdiben1/mehdiben1/README.md

 ### A little about me...

-**Junior BI & Data Analyst** with a Master's degree in Decision Engineering and hands-on experience delivering **business intelligence solutions for real clients** through a BI consulting environment.
+I'm a **Junior BI & Data Analyst** with a Master's degree in Decision Engineering and hands-on experience delivering **business intelligence solutions for real clients** through a BI consulting environment.

 ### 💼 What I'm currently working on
 I'm currently a BI Analyst Intern at Infinity Analytics, where I work on client projects involving: